SebOfWeb/lila-coaching-website/design-system.md

-# Lila Coaching Website Design System
+# Lilas Coaching Website Design System

-Based on our research of successful fitness coaching websites, we've created this design system to guide the development of the Lila Coaching website.
+Based on our research of successful fitness coaching websites, we've created this design system to guide the development of the Lilas Coaching website.

 ## Color Palette